And we are back, geared up, galvanized for the second hour of the Russian Limbaugh program on this lovely frigid Tuesday.

 You have no idea who the winners and losers are.

-We could be going down that road where instead of going through a yes, a sharp contraction and then getting out from under it and over, letting the bad actors fail, we could be just stretching this thing out for years and years and years.
+We could be going down that road where instead of going through a, yes, a sharp contraction and then getting out from under it and over, letting the bad actors fail, we could be just stretching this thing out for years and years and years.

-Barney Franken Company say, well, we may consider the second $350 billion.
+To show you how insane this whole policy is, Barney Frank and company say, well, we may consider the second $350 billion.

 Now, there is an ethical breach here.